Computational chemistry: Ab initio method

 The programs used in computational chemistry are based on many different quantum-chemical methods that solve the molecular Schrödinger equation associated with the molecular Hamiltonian.
 Methods that do not include any empirical or semi-empirical parameters in their equations – being derived directly from theory, with no inclusion of experimental data – are called ab initio methods.
-A theoretical approximation is rigorously defined on first principles and then solved within an error margin that is qualitatively known beforehand.
-If numerical iterative methods must be used, the aim is to iterate until full machine accuracy is obtained (the best that is possible with a finite word length on the computer, and within the mathematical and/or physical approximations made).

 Ab initio methods need to define a level of theory (the method) and a basis set.
 A basis set consists of functions centered on the molecule's atoms.
 These sets are then used to describe molecular orbitals via the linear combination of atomic orbitals (LCAO) molecular orbital method ansatz.

 Diagram illustrating various ab initio electronic structure methods in terms of energy.
 Spacings are not to scale.

 A common type of ab initio electronic structure calculation is the Hartree–Fock method (HF), an extension of molecular orbital theory, where electron-electron repulsions in the molecule are not specifically taken into account; only the electrons' average effect is included in the calculation.
 As the basis set size increases, the energy and wave function tend towards a limit called the Hartree–Fock limit.

 Many types of calculations begin with a Hartree–Fock calculation and subsequently correct for electron-electron repulsion, referred to also as electronic correlation.
 These types of calculations are termed post–Hartree–Fock methods.
 By continually improving these methods, scientists can get increasingly closer to perfectly predicting the behavior of atomic and molecular systems under the framework of quantum mechanics, as defined by the Schrödinger equation.
-To obtain exact agreement with the experiment, it is necessary to include specific terms, some of which are far more important for heavy atoms than lighter ones.

 In most cases, the Hartree–Fock wave function occupies a single configuration or determinant.
 In some cases, particularly for bond-breaking processes, this is inadequate, and several configurations must be used.

 The total molecular energy can be evaluated as a function of the molecular geometry; in other words, the potential energy surface.
 Such a surface can be used for reaction dynamics.
-The stationary points of the surface lead to predictions of different isomers and the transition structures for conversion between isomers, but these can be determined without full knowledge of the complete surface.
+The stationary points of the surface lead to predictions of different isomers and the transition structures for conversion between isomers.